LucasZamprogno/TabFinder/README.md

 Still WIP but works on the happy path for bass tabs.

 Main TODOs are making an actual nice interface, using a SQL database, and integrating a proper authentication route isntead of inputting a token manually.
+Later on maybe figuring out some CI/CD infrastructure.

+Also part of an ongoing attempt to get more familiar with C# and .NET.